Ariel Sharon: Early life and education

 Ariel (Arik) Scheinerman (later Sharon) was born in Kfar Malal, an agricultural moshav, then in Mandatory Palestine, to Shmuel Scheinerman (1896–1956) of Brest-Litovsk and Vera (née Schneirov) Scheinerman (1900–1988) of Mogilev.
 His parents met while at university in Tiflis (now Tbilisi, Republic of Georgia), where Sharon's father was studying agronomy and his mother was studying medicine.
 They immigrated to Mandatory Palestine in 1922 in the wake of the Russian Communist government's growing persecution of Jews in the region.
 In Palestine, Vera Scheinerman went by the name Dvora.

 The family arrived with the Third Aliyah and settled in Kfar Malal, a socialist, secular community.
 (Ariel Sharon himself would remain proudly secular throughout his life.)
 Although his parents were Mapai supporters, they did not always accept communal consensus: "The Scheinermans' eventual ostracism ... followed the 1933 Arlozorov murder when Dvora and Shmuel refused to endorse the Labor movement's anti-Revisionist calumny and participate in Bolshevik-style public revilement rallies, then the order of the day.
 Retribution was quick to come.
 They were expelled from the local health-fund clinic and village synagogue.
 The cooperative's truck wouldn't make deliveries to their farm nor collect produce."

 Sharon spoke both Hebrew and Russian.

 Four years after their arrival at Kfar Malal, the Sheinermans had a daughter, Yehudit (Dita).
 Ariel was born two years later.
 At age 10, he joined the youth movement HaNoar HaOved VeHaLomed.
+He was gifted a dagger by his father for his bar mitzvah.
 As a teenager, he began to take part in the armed night-patrols of his moshav.
 In 1942 at the age of 14, Sharon joined the Gadna, a paramilitary youth battalion, and later the Haganah, the underground paramilitary force and the Jewish military precursor to the Israel Defense Forces (IDF).